All Episodes

 They were using me as an example.

-They wanted to prove a point that hey, if you go against the government, this is what we're going to do to you, this is what we can do to you, and this is what we're going to do to you.
+They want to prove a point that, hey, if you go against the government, this is what we're going to do.

 And that's very frightening for all of us.

-Welcome to today's health freedom interview here on Brighton.com.
+Welcome to today's Health Freedom interview here on Brighton.com.

-I'm Mike Adams, the Health Ranger, and we're joined today by I call him a medical freedom hero for America.
+I'm Mike Adams, the Health Ranger, and we're joined today by, I call him a medical freedom hero for America.

 Welcome, Dr. Kirk Moore.